 A student on academic suspension who believes extenuating circumstances exist that should prevent the suspension may appeal the academic suspension.
-The student must submit a written appeal to the academic appeals committee which consists of the chief officer of instruction, chief officer of student services, and a designee chosen by the academic and support services council.
-The decision of the academic appeals committee is final.
+The student must submit an academic suspension appeal form by the designated deadline.
+The chief student services administrator will review the appeal and render a decision.
+The decision of the chief student services administrator is final.
 The academic suspension appeal form is available in the student forms folder within E-Forms.
 The link to E-Forms is available on the Prowler web page.